cbdmatze/Goldbach-Theorem/readme.md

 Goldbach's conjecture is an unproven hypothesis in number theory, first proposed by German mathematician Christian Goldbach in 1742.

-It posits that every even integer greater that 2 can be expressed as the sum of two prime numbers.
+It posits that every even integer greater than 2 can be expressed as the sum of two prime numbers.

 For example, 8 = 3 + 5, and 28 = 11 + 7.